tlhackque/BlockCountries/README.md

 CRONJOB=1
 11 23 * * Sun /etc/init.d/BlockCountries start -update
 ````
 Please pick a different time.
+Note that IP address allocations are fairly
+stable; updating more than once a week is rarely productive.

-Create /etc/sysconfig/BlockCountries and put in your configuration.
+Create `/etc/sysconfig/BlockCountries` ($CFGFILE) and put in your configuration.

 Here is a sample (the countries are chosen to illustrate syntax, and do not
 constitute a recommendation):